Soil Health Education for Massachusetts Agricultural Service Providers

 Accomplishments:

-In PY2 through PY3 to date (the 2022 calendar year) the working group evolved into a decentralized group.
+In PY2 (October 2022) through December of PY3 (2023), the working group evolved into a decentralized group.
 Our initial vision was for a group that would have some structure and regular meetings.
-However, we now believe that this vision of the working group is in misalignment with the current state of individuals' perceived soil health knowledge and the ability to contribute.
-Instead, we have focused on collaborating with individuals on our programming and work.
-For example, we partnered with an UMass Extension entomologist and Yale ecologist to create a hands-on earthworms and soil health workshop, partnered with a UConn Extension livestock expert to create a virtual, discussion based workshop of the role of soil health and livestock management, and partnered with a graduate student working the laboratory of a research faculty member to write a factsheet.
+However, we came to believe that this vision of the working group was in misalignment with the state of individuals' perceived soil health knowledge and the ability to contribute at the time.
+Instead, we focused on collaborating with individuals on our programming and work.
+For example, we partnered with an UMass Extension entomologist and Yale ecologist to create a hands-on earthworms and soil health workshop, partnered with a UConn Extension livestock expert to create a virtual, discussion based workshop of the role of soil health and livestock management, and partnered with a graduate student working in the laboratory of a research faculty member to write a factsheet.

 In each of the above examples, and several more not noted here, the partner did not consider themselves an expert in soil health.
 However, they were interested in the concept and interested in aligning expertise.
 As a result, we were able to create products that took the collaborators existing expertise and frame it in a soil health context.
 In this manner, the collaborators themselves actively participated in enhancing their knowledge and perception of soil health in the context of their field.
 Simultaneously, we were able to create soil health programming for our target audience.
 Bloom's Taxonomy of learning theory indicates that creation of original work is the highest form of learning.
 An unexpected - albeit pleasant - outcome of the working group is that it turned into a teaching tool in and of itself.

-In CY2 (Jan - Dec 2022), approximately 16 meetings were held as a result of this SARE project to discuss concepts for the field and the laboratory, conduct work necessary to develop the educational programing for the year, and method consultation was provided for one awarded SARE graduate student grant with a soil health focus.
+In Jan - Dec 2022, approximately 16 meetings were held as a result of this SARE project to discuss concepts for the field and the laboratory, conduct work necessary to develop the educational programing for the year, and method consultation was provided for one awarded SARE graduate student grant with a soil health focus.
 Meetings ranged from 2 - 6 participants.
 These meetings are separate from (i.e. in addition to) the journal club meetings.

-In the final year of the project we will maintain the decentralized working group approach.
-Large group meetings are deemphasized, and organic collaboration is prioritized around a shared initiative.
-However, the hope is that as soil health interest and confidence builds, we may reach a more regular working group dynamic in the future.
-In the meantime, we have identified a core group of individuals within Extension and the research faculty who are ready and willing to collaborate when there are specific asks.
+In the final year of the project, we began with a plan to maintain the decentralized working group approach.
+Large group meetings were deemphasized, and organic collaboration was prioritized around a shared initiative.
+However, the hope was that as soil health interest and confidence built, we would reach a more regular working group dynamic in the future.
+We entered the last year of the project with a core group of individuals within Extension and research faculty who were ready and willing to collaborate when there were specific asks.

-In October of 2022 (PY3), the annual meeting of regional soil laboratory directors was attended.
+In October of 2022 and 2023 (both events falling within program year three), the annual meeting of regional soil laboratory directors was attended.
 Valuable discussions were held relating to soil health testing, methods, and recommendations.
-In follow up, relationships formed at the meeting have supported further discussions that influence the UMass testing laboratory.
-We have also supported the purchase of a new instrument for the testing laboratory for soil health analysis, and method review/instrument purchases are actively ongoing.
+In follow up, relationships formed at the meetings have supported further discussions that influenced the UMass testing laboratory.

 Milestone #5 (click to expand/collapse)